CodeAndPranks/CodeAndPranks.github.io/README.md

-All scripts & Readmee.files;-->
+All scripts & Readmee.files-->
 https://github.com/CodeAndPranks

-1.'Album'Show a image,then an alert.Click give running text warning + 2 sec delay,then screen go black.-->
+1.Album show a image,then an alert.Click give running text warning + 2 sec delay,then screen go empty grey.-->
 https://codeandpranks.github.io/Album

 2. MALWARE image with running text say you need a OS so on.